Scholarships for 2019

 The 2019 SFWC Student Scholarship for Bay Area High School Students: Christina Abudayeh

 The 2019 SFWC Student Scholarship for High School Students: Jacqueline Prata

 Congratulations to all.
-As scholarships for the 2020 San Francisco Writers Conference become available, they will be announced FIRST in the SFWC Newsletter.
+As scholarships for the 2020 San Francisco Writers Conference become available, they will be posted on this page and announced in the SFWC Newsletter.

 Don’t need a scholarship?
 Please consider helping someone who does by donating to the ongoing SFWC Scholarship Fund.